Skip to main content

 Historical

-A historical deterioration curve is calculated by first dividing the Parameter Range of allowed values into a number of bins, where each bin represents a smaller range.
+A historical deterioration curve is calculated by first dividing the Parameter Range of allowed values into bins, where each bin represents a smaller range.
 The mean rate of deterioration is calculated for each bin over all subsection lengths within the Asset Group.
 For each subsection length, the year-on-year condition change is used to calculate a deterioration rate for a range of deterioration values.

 Example